Gibson Hall, S-236

 I am a scholar of the literature, religions, and history of the Hebrew Bible/Old Testament and the Second Temple period.
 I am particularly interested in how narratives (like the books of Esther and Genesis) and poetry (like the Song of Songs and the book of Job) were interpreted—and how they continue to articulate the major human questions and provide for existential reflection.

-I have published a number of works on the concept of “exile” and “migration” in the ancient world.
+I have published on the concept of “exile” and “migration” in the ancient world.
 My first book, Enduring Exile, charts the transformation of exile from a historically bound and geographically constrained concept into a symbol for physical, mental, and spiritual distress.
 I continue to publish on the concept of exile and diaspora, particularly in biblical narratives (and am co-editing an Oxford Handbook on the topic with Mark Hamilton).

 I work more broadly in Global Humanities.
 For the last two years, I have co-directed the Religion, Race, & Democracy Lab, which, with an interdisciplinary cohort of faculty and students, supports teaching, facilitates research, and produces stories in many forms on religion, race, and democracy from around the globe.
 (Our podcast, Sacred & Profane, is available on our website and on iTunes.)
 I have been involved in developing and leading the Jefferson Global Seminars, a joint venture between the Hong Kong University of Science and Technology and UVA, and UVA’s program for advanced undergraduates, The Pavilion Seminars.